nxcxlxs/bibliometrics/Python/README.md

 # **DISCLAIMER:**

-**This script is designed to fetch publication data from the Scopus API, a service provided by Elsevier.**
+**This script is designed to fetch publication data from the Scopus® API, a service provided by Elsevier.**
-**The Scopus API allows researchers and developers to query a vast database of academic publications programmatically.**
+**The Scopus® API allows researchers and developers to query a vast database of academic publications programmatically.**

 **An API, or Application Programming Interface, is a set of rules and protocols that allows software applications to communicate with each other.
 APIs define how requests are made, what data format to use and how responses are returned.
 They are commonly used to access data or services provided by external plataforms, enabling developers to integrate external functionalitites into their own applications.**